Gliese-832-c/minecraft-technical-metric-system/MTMS_Main.md

 #### 5.B - Diluted and Concentrated Solutions: ####
-Sometimes you want to use more diluted solutions such as diluted acids for certain processes.
-In the following table, `x` is the name of the most concentrated solution as described in the preceding paragraph and the value at the left is the solute to solvent ratio:
+Sometimes you want to use more diluted or concentrated solutions such as diluted acids for certain processes.
+In the following table, `x` is the name of the 1:1 solution as described in **5.A** and the value at the left side of the table is the solute to solvent ratio:

 Ratio | Name
 ----- | ---------------------